readyready15728/misc/awakemud-notes.md

 * There is a survival supplies store on the first floor of Beacon Mall as well as a store for eye cyberware and another for various other types of cyberware.
-* There is a rent-a-cop on the eastern side of the first floor of Beacon Mall who offers work.
-(And it's Matrix work.)
+* There is a rent-a-cop on the eastern side of the first floor of Beacon Mall who offers work (for less experienced runners).
+(And it's (not all) Matrix work.)
 * There is also an ActiveSoft store on the first floor.
 * Action Computers and Electronics sells wrist phones and various optical equipment.
-In addition, Mike offers work.
+In addition, Mike offers work (for less experienced runners).
 (And it's Matrix work.)
 * Shiba's Stables in Little Chiba sells the Phoenix cyberdeck.
 * Kang's Pawn Shop in Little Chiba sells radios.
 * White Oak Clinic in Little Chiba installs cyberware.
 * Acme Hardware in Little Chiba sells **explosive** ammunition.
+* There is an ATM on Cyber Strip in Little Chiba.
 * Guns 'n' Moses in Lysleul sells Colt Rangemaster hunting rifles.
 * Voyeur Camera Supply in Lysleul Plaza sells surveillance equipment.
 * The Sharper Image outlet in Lysleul Plaza sells radios, phones (including ECM scramblers), pocket secretaries and bug scanners.
-* The SecureTech outlet in Lysleul sells armor suitable for covert use. secretaries, GPS systems,
+* The SecureTech outlet in Lysleul sells armor suitable for covert use. secretaries, GPS systems, [comma left here ... and what else]?
 * Hermes' Library on the ground floor of Moonlight Mall in Redmond practices Negotiation.
 * Nybbles & Bytes has a Matrix terminal.